Parwez Besmel

 Parwez Besmel's picture

-Parwez Besmel is an Assistant Teaching Professor in the Department of Criminology and Criminal Justice at Northern Arizona University.
-He also has worked as a faculty and Director of Cultural Affairs at Kabul University.
+Parwez Besmel is an Assistant Professor in the Department of Criminology, Law and Society at George Mason University.
 Parwez holds a Ph.D. in Politics and International Affairs.
-His research focuses on transitional justice, international crimes, the International Criminal Court and Afghanistan.
-As a fellow of the Yale Global Justice Program, he conducts research on the potential effects of the International Criminal Court’s investigation of war crimes and crimes against humanity on looming reconciliation and ending a culture of impunity in Afghanistan.
-The project aims to understand the ICC’s and the Afghan scholars/politicians’ vision for accountability and for reconciling the two key goals of transitional justice.
+His research focuses on transitional justice, international crimes, the International Criminal Court, foreign aid, and Afghanistan.
+As a fellow of the Yale Global Justice Program, he conducts research on the International Criminal Court’s investigation of war crimes and crimes against humanity in Afghanistan.
+The project aims to understand the Afghan scholars and human rights advocates’ vision for accountability and for reconciling the two key goals of transitional justice.

 Selected publications: